 Which agencies handle advertising for Novartis?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Novartis?
 See Pharmaceutical Sector index for other companies

 Account assignments & selected contact information

-Adbrands Company Profiles provide a detailed analysis of the history and current operations of leading advertisers, agencies and brands worldwide, and include a critical summary which identifies key strengths and weaknesses.
-Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.
-The Adbrands Company Profile summarises the company's current operations and also contains the following brand links:
+Adbrands Account Assignments track account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets.

 Recent stories from Adbrands Update:

 Adbrands Weekly Update 17th Nov 2016: Swiss drugmaker Novartis hinted that it might be considering the sell-off of its substantial ophthalmology division Alcon.
 It acquired that business in 2010 in a mammoth $51bn buyout from Nestle.
 However, according to Novartis chairman Joerg Reinhardt, the business "has not developed over the last two years as we had expected".
 He told Swiss newspaper SonntagsZeitung, “we will keep all options open.
 In the long run, the question arises whether we are the best owner for Alcon."